FlashOWare/FlashOWare.Tool/docs/commands/flashoware-using-count.md

 ## Options

 - `--proj|--project <project>`
-The path to the project file to operate on (defaults to the current directory if there is only one project).
+The path to the project file to operate on (defaults to the current directory if there is exactly one project or solution exclusively).

+- `--sln|--solution <solution>`
+The path to the solution (filter) file to operate on (defaults to the current directory if there is exactly one solution or project exclusively).

 - `-?|-h|--help`
 Show help and usage information.